PyramidTechnologies/escpos/home.rst

 .. include:: global.rst

 **********************************************
-ESC/POS Documentation for Phoenix and Reliance
+ESC/POS Documentation for Pyramid Printers
 **********************************************

-**\\TODO:HEADING BLURB NEEDS TO CHANGE**

-The Reliance Thermal Printer is your reliable thermal printing solution for self-service kiosk and custom OEM applications.
-This printer supports 60mm - 80mm paper widths, runs fast, reliably, and has a dedicated team of engineers who can help make your project successful.
+Pyramid Technologies provide thermal printing solutions for self-service kiosk and custom OEM applications.
+We have printers that support 58mm to 80mm paper widths, multiple operating systems, and many standard protocols.
+Our dedicated team of engineers are ready to help make your project successful.
+Ask us about our Phoenix and Reliance thermal printers today.

 |logo|